Guide to Career Change

 Career vs. Job

-A "career" is your profession, and it hopefully has a "career path" with jobs of increasing responsibility and reward.
+A "career" is your profession, and it hopefully has a "career path" of jobs with increasing responsibility and reward.

 A career change is typically more significant than a job change.
 Hopefully, a career change leads to more meaningful and personally rewarding work for you.
 Although it may not always bring a greater salary, at least intially, it should bring greater satisfaction - so that Monday when you head back to work isn't the worst day of the week as it is for so many (the day that people in the USA typically have a heart attack, too).